 Make a rub, sprinkle it over the salmon fillets, bake, drizzle with maple syrup, bake, and eat.
 It can be made on the grill instead of in the oven.
 The temperature of the grill or oven can vary from 300-425 degrees which is a bonus when you are making side dishes at the same time.

 Low in calories, very high in protein, vitamins B3 and B12, omega-3 fatty acids, as well as a good source of nutrients like selenium and magnesium, salmon is often categorized as “brain food”.
 Recently, I have been paying more attention to the type of salmon I buy.
 Living so far removed from any fresh salmon source, there are many options at the grocery stores:

 There are arguments about additives and nutrient loss in farm raised salmon.
 Wild salmon can be double the price.
 The general conclusions of the sources I have read say:

 Salmon is great for you.

-Wild is better than farmed.
+Wild is preferable than farmed.

 Eating salmon you can afford is better than not eating it at all.

 Personal Preference: I typically purchase salmon from Costco or the meat counter at our grocery stores.
 I tend to be a little disappointed with the salmon found in the frozen foods section.
-The fillets at Costco are big but I cut them into smaller portions, tightly wrap each piece in plastic wrap and place in a ziploc bag, and freeze.
+The fillets at Costco are big but I cut them into smaller portions, tightly wrap each piece in plastic wrap, place in a ziploc bag and freeze.
 If wrapped properly, salmon fillets will keep for months in the freezer.
 To defrost, place wrapped fillets on a plate on the kitchen countertop and allow to thaw 3-4 hours (thicker fillets will take a little longer).